-VISTA Data Reduction
+VISTA Data Reduction Doc: VIS-SPE-IOA-20000-0010

-Data Flow Library Design
+Data Flow Library Design Issue: 1.8

-System

-Doc: VIS-SPE-IOA-20000-0010

-Issue: 1.7

-Date: 2007-03-13
+Zioiui y Z coigii Date: 2007-06-05

-Page: 35 of 140
+System Page: 36 of 146

 4 Instrument Data Description

 There is only one data format, used in both IMAGING and HOWFS modes; but note, however, HOWFS data is analysed in real time on the instrument workstation and is not passed to the pipeline, and so will not be further considered here.
 Data frames will be in ESO modified standard FITS format [RD 5], the ESO modifications being limited to the hierarchical header proposal, and compliant with DICB standards [AD5].
 The headers are also compliant with the final World Coordinate System (WCS) specification [RD 8].
 Data from the full set of chips are stored in Multi Extension Format (MEF) as 32-bit signed integers [RD 6].
 Offset 16-bit format is not used because data will be co-added in the data acquisition system before output.
 Though not a requirement, the integer format enables the use of highly efficient lossless compression.